pykalman/pykalman/README.markdown

 Installation
 ============

-`kalman` depends on the following libraries
+`pykalman` depends on the following libraries

 * numpy     (for core functionality)
 * scipy     (for core functionality)